MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/print-file.md

 ## Configuring the Print File Activity
  Before you configure the Print File activity, you need to determine the following:

-- File name you are printing.
+- File name you're printing.

 - Printer name